garlett/multiseat/README.md

 - creates configuration for: keyboards, mouses and videos
 - apply kmv config on the seats
 - start weston service for each seat with non-root user
-- start weston kiosk mode and the application (needs weston <= 10.0.93)
+- start weston kiosk mode and the application

 Currently using with 4 seats on nvdia gf7300 and amd R5 230